Lyme Disease Research

 "Control of the tick, Ixodes scapularis Say, on white-tailed deer at an urban Lyme disease focus," Bridgeport, Connecticut

 A collaborative effort between White Buffalo Inc., and the Connecticut Agricultural Experiment Station to evaluate an experimental Amitraz-impregnated collar to control ticks on an enclosed white-tailed deer population.
-Funding provided by the Center for Disease Control.
+Funding provided by the Center for Disease Control and Prevention (CDC).

 "Control of the tick, Ixodes scapularis Say, on white-tailed deer at an urban Lyme disease focus," Bridgeport, Connecticut

 A collaborative effort between White Buffalo Inc., and the Connecticut Agricultural Experiment Station to evaluate a four-poster feeder system to control deer ticks on an enclosed white-tailed deer population.
-Funding provided by the Center for Disease Control (CDC).
+Funding provided by the Centers for Disease Control and Prevention (CDC).

 Review our experience in our Business Portfolio.